Time-varying double-peaked emission lines following the sudden ignition of the dormant galactic nucleus AT2017bcc: Photometric analysis

 The flare in early 2017 marks the beginning of a second, more active phase.
-This phase is well covered by ATLAS, \textit{NEOWISE}, and ZTF which capture repeated flaring at irregular times and magnitudes.
+This phase is well covered by ATLAS, \textit{NEOWISE}, and ZTF, which capture repeated flaring at irregular times and magnitudes.
+It is difficult to quantify the rise time, but the Pan-STARRS magnitudes in the $r$- and $i$-bands remain constant from the end of the \textit{CRTS} coverage until the first epoch of \textit{ATLAS} photometry.
+This constrains the optical rise to the $\sim200$ day gap before the peak in 2017.
 The first flare reaches a peak $o$-band magnitude of $17.5$ in ATLAS, marking a rise of $0.5$ mag from the previous year, and then fades back to a magnitude of $18.0$ in mid-2018.
 The object then spends the next two years slowly rising to a second peak in late 2020.
 Notably, the variability is more pronounced in bluer bands: while the $o$-band returns to its previous peak magnitude, the second $r$- and $g$-band peaks appear to be brighter than the first.
 This is then followed by a faster fade and re-brightening throughout 2021 and 2022, and then a third peak in 2023 exceeding the luminosity of the first two.

-The second phase rules out a supernova origin for AT2017bcc, as they aren't known to re-brighten so dramatically on these timescales.
+The second phase rules out a supernova origin for AT2017bcc, as supernovae are not known to re-brighten so dramatically on these timescales.
 Some TDEs are known to re-brighten after the initial peak, though they do so on timescales shorter than a year, and have not been observed to rise back to the original peak luminosity.
 Additionally, a third peak in the light curve is unprecedented for the known sample of TDEs \citep{Yao2023}.
 However, AGN do exhibit repeated flaring.
 Therefore, we investigate whether the statistical properties of the variability in AT2017bcc is consistent with an AGN.